kdurance/100-days-of-code/log.md

 More work on the intermediate JavaScript section of my Udemy web dev course.

 **Thoughts**:
 Wrote some functions for myself just to see how JavaScript would work including the FizzBuzz challenge.
 It was fun to play around.
-Learned when to use if, if, else vs if else, else statements, which I was curious about because the multiple ifs were making my code do unexpected things.<br><br>
+Learned when to use if, if, else vs if else, else statements, which I was curious about because the multiple ifs were making my code do unexpected things.
+I'm now two and half weeks into my unemployement and personal learning and I'm tired and feeling burnt out.
+My husband encouraged me to have more of a rest day today so I took care of myself during the day and had some nice hang time with him in the evening.<br><br>

+#### Day 36: March 18, 2021
+More intermediate JavaScript on Udemy.

+**Thoughts**:
+Wrote some if and while loop functions with incrementing and decrementing.
+Took my time to understand the concepts and how the code was running line by line using a cool code visualization tool I've used for Python but that works for other languages too.
+Also took a two hour JavaScript recursion course in the evening.
+My brain is tired.<br><br>